sudara/pamplejuce/README.md

 5. Set the correct flags for your plugin under `juce_add_plugin`.
 Check out the API https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md and be sure to change things like `PLUGIN_CODE` and `PLUGIN_MANUFACTURER_CODE`

-6. You'll probably want to rename `AudioPluginAudioProcessor` to your plugin name
+6. Rename `AudioPluginAudioProcessor` to your plugin name in the code.

+7. Set `PROJECT_NAME` on line 6 of the github action to your project name.

 ## Conventions